frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/workflows.md

 #### Workflow Actions

-> New in Version 11
+> Introduced in Version 11

 Workflow Actions is a single place to manage all the pending actions you can take on Workflows.